Amirali53/Project2/README.md

 ## Enhancements

-You could improve the project to use Github Actions instead of Azure
+You Could add locust to your pipeline to check the load during deployments.
+You could also improve the project to work with gitflow, so that the code could continue to be deployed in the corresponding environment e.g. Development, production when you commit to a specific branch.

 ## Demo